serenity-is/docs/getting_started/installing_serene_from_visual_studio_gallery.md

-# Installing Serene From Visual Studio Marketplace
+# Installing Serene From the Visual Studio Marketplace

-## Downloading Template
+## Downloading the Template

 Open the URL below in your browser: